 Some examples of these crimes can make the difference even more apparent.
 If you consider an employee of a grocery store, perhaps the meat department manager, we can see these contrasts sharply.

 The meat department manager would be assumed to be responsible for the meat in freezer and in the freezer cases in the store.
 If he were to walk out of the store with two steaks in his pockets, he would have been attempting to remove those items that he was in a trusted position to oversee.
 That is embezzlement.

 Now, suppose that same person were to walk into the next grocery store he passed.
-They proceed to take two steaks from the meat case, put them in their pockets, and walk out the door.
+He proceeds to take two steaks from the meat case, put them in his pockets, and walk out the door.
 He would be charged with larceny in that case.

 In both cases, the same person is walking out the door of a grocery store with two steaks in his pockets.
 In the second store, however, he has no duties or responsibilities for those steaks.
 That is what separates the two crimes.

 In the state of Massachusetts, the sentencing guidelines followed for a person convicted of embezzling are the ones used for larceny.
 This indicates that as far as the state law is concerned, the punishments would be decided on the same grid.
 For values involving under $250, this would qualify as a misdemeanor, and maximum sentencing would be jail time of up to one year and a fine of up to $300.

 For stolen property with a value of over $250, this becomes a felony.
 As with all felonies, the fines are higher and the sentences are longer.
 The maximum sentencing for this level is five years in a state prison and/or a fine of up to $25,000.

 When federal level charges are brought against someone for these charges, they become even more severe than the state charges.
 These then incorporate the USSC Guidelines for sentencing, and use variables from all aspects of the case to determine the sentencing range they are to be considered against.